CarlosCapili/Data_Analysis_Portfolio/Banana Quality/README.md

 | Ripe | 4.01 - 6.00 |
 | Overripe | > 6.00 |

-Make a table based on region and their attributes
+- All regions produce a bananas that are categorized as 'Turning' or 'Ripe' on the ripeness index.